Dewb/monome-rack/docs/content/modules/meadowphysics.md

 ![meadowphysics module screenshot](../images/meadowphysics.png){: class="module-image-sixhp" }
 ## Meadowphysics

-Meadowphysics generates 8 interrelated gate sequences.
-Without a grid connected, it will output 8 gate sequences driven by the CLOCK knob or the external clock patched to the clock input.
+Meadowphysics generates eight interrelated gate sequences.
+Without a grid connected, it will output eight gate sequences driven by the CLOCK knob or the external clock patched to the clock input.
 With a [grid connected](../../general/connections), the individual timing, rules, and complex triggering conditions of the sequences can be manipulated.

 [Read the introduction to the hardware module](http://monome.org/docs/meadowphysics/#introduction).